swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 ### Set up the dataset

 You will use the same dataset as in the previous chapter.
-Copy the `data` folder from the previous chapter to your new directory.
+Copy the `data` folder from the previous chapter to your new directory:

 ```sh title="Execute the following command(s) in a terminal"
 # Copy the data folder from the previous chapter